ntwarane-david/sql-developer-assignment/README.md

 -How SELECT INTO works and the importance of returning a single row

-The difference between IF statements and CASE expressions
+-The difference between IF statements and CASE expressions

 -How to use cursors to process multiple rows